deployd/deployd/docs/context.md

 ## Faux Contexts

-Contexts may be created without a real request and response.
-This is useful for testing how a `Resource` or `Script` might handle an http request without creating a mock socket, request, or response.
+Contexts may be created without a real request and response such as during an internal request using the `dpd` object.

+**TODO: need more info here on internal contexts**

 ## Class: Context